Fidaxomicin

-Fidaxomicin, sold under the brand name Dificid (by Merck) among others, is the first member of a class of narrow spectrum macrocyclic antibiotic drugs called tiacumicins.
+Fidaxomicin, sold under the brand name Dificid among others, is an antibiotic medication used for the treatment of C. difficile-associated diarrhea.
+It is a macrolide antibacterial and is the first member of a class of narrow spectrum macrocyclic antibiotic drugs called tiacumicins.
 It is a fermentation product obtained from the actinomycete Dactylosporangium aurantiacum subspecies hamdenesis.

+Fidaxomicin was approved for medical use in the United States in May 2011.
+It is available as a generic medication.

+Medical uses

+Fidaxomicin is indicated for the treatment of C. difficile-associated diarrhea.